-When a person engages in an important project or task he must know that the result depends on the quality of the effort he puts into it.
+When a person engages in an important project or task, he must know that the result depends on the quality of the effort he puts into it.
 A random series of uncoordinated actions lurching from one short-term goal to another will inevitably lead to a disappointing result.
 To get a satisfactory result he must learn what he has to do within the context of his overall objective.
-He must considers how the necessary steps relate to each other and how they relate to everything else going on around him.
+He must consider how the necessary steps relate to each other and how they relate to everything else going on around him.
 He then applies them conscientiously in a coordinated manner.

-All of this is directly relevant to the process of learning.
+All of this is directly relevant to the process of learning Torah.
 It is not enough to acquire bits and pieces of wisdom as the mood strikes him, or when he wants to make an impression.
 He must think about the wisdom he wants to acquire and what its components are.
 He must systematically study each element and build his knowledge in a coordinated manner.
 Putting each piece of knowledge in a contextual framework will give him serenity and confidence in his ability to use it effectively to deal with the challenges of life.

 לג = בְּלֵב נָבוֹן תָּנוּחַ חָכְמָה וּבְקֶרֶב כְּסִילִים תִּוָּדֵעַ

-Wisdom rests [calmly] in an insightful heart, but within fools it must be made known.
+But within fools it must be made known.

 This proverb shows the benefit of wisdom acquired systematically by a person who acts with thoroughness.
 He works in a structured manner to gain insight into each aspect of knowledge affecting what he wants to know.
 Because he stores wisdom in context, it is readily accessible to him.
 Thus, his wisdom sits calmly in his mind and gives him the ability to use it effectively.